Skip to content

 Please contact your system administrator.

-Add correct host key in /home/YourLocalLoginID/.ssh/known_hosts to get rid of this
+Add correct host key in /home/YourLocalLoginID/.ssh/known_hosts to get rid of this message.

 Offending ECDSA key in /home/YourLocalLoginID/.ssh/known_hosts:32